mathewgomas-alfred/mathewgomas.io/contributors_manual/krita_manual_conventions.rst

     Heading 6
     """""""""

-These conventions were more or less decided by pandoc's mediawiki to reStructuredText conversion.
+These conventions were more or less decided by `Pandoc <https://pandoc.org/>`_'s mediawiki to reStructuredText conversion.
 If you need more than 4 headings, ask yourself first if the page hasn't gotten too complicated and needs splitting up.

 Sometimes you need to link to a subsection of a page, add a label above the heading in that case.